 - Skill to “herd the cats”: Content strategists usually don’t have a team.
 Herding the cats is a difficult task that usually involves a lot of give-and-take.
 In addition to tying the benefits of your project to their overall objectives of your “cats”, it is helpful to find senior sponsors in the various departments that you’ll need to be successful: engineers, marcom, web, writers, branding, etc…

-- Capability to explain content the way senior managers can understand: Management does not really care about copy writing, the CMS tools, information architecture or even the editorial calendar.
-They want to know the results of content strategy and execution.
+- Capability to explain content the way senior managers can understand: Management does not really care about copywriting, the CMS tools, information architecture or even the editorial calendar.
+They want to know the results of the content strategy and execution.
 What are the accomplished outcomes or failures of all the content strategy you implemented?
 Elaborate in a way they will understand.

 This brings up the question: “should the content strategist be in-house or outsourced?”
 Both models work, depending on your organizational structure, company size, budget and content needs.
 For a big enterprise, it may make sense to have the content strategist in-house, while outsourcing may be more efficient for smaller companies.
 No one can master all the skills listed above.
 Different challenges require different solutions.
 Crystalize your content challenges first, then find content strategist with the right skill set to help you solve your challenges.
 What other skills do you think a content strategist need?
 Share your thoughts on Twitter, Facebook, or Google+!